 - Such as aspirin and ibuprofen.

 - Immune-stimulating “superfoods.”

 - Such as spirulina, chlorella, and medicinal mushroom powders/extracts.

-Foods to Include on the AIP
+Foods you can eat on the AIP diet

 - Organ meats.

 - All organ meats, including liver, heart and kidneys (from grass-fed animals, if possible).
 Aim for 5 servings per week.

 - Fish, shellfish and other seafood.